lukasroegner/homebridge-tado-smart-thermostat/README.md

 Global features:
 * Possibility to expose occupancy sensors for all Tado users
-* Possibility to expose the global Home/Away state as occupancy sensor with security system settings
+* Possibility to expose the global Home/Away state as occupancy sensor with controls.

+**Hint**: If you want to use the global Home/Away state and settings, make sure to set the Auto-Assist mode correctly in the config.
+If you have Auto-Assist on, security system controls are added to the occupancy sensor, so that you can set the manual override state (security system states: "At home", "Away") or the auto mode of Tado (security system state: "Off").
+If you don't have a Tado subscription with Auto-Assist, a switch is added to the occupancy sensor to set the mode to home (switch state: "On") or away (switch state: "Off").

 ## Installation